masterlittle/Prinder/README.md

 ### Send pull request reminders in email
 Configure a SMTP on your host and provide the details in the configuration file.

+# CONTRIBUTING
+This started as a side project for a requirement that I had and as a way to improve my Python skills.
+I would warmly welcome any Pull requests and feature requests that you may have.
+Thanks